 Many Māori doubted the government would keep its obligations under the treaty.
 In the late 19th century Māori held many meetings to debate treaty issues.
 Between 1882 and 1924 four groups of Māori travelled to England to petition the British monarch and government to ask for treaty rights to be observed.
 In the 1880s the King movement set up their own parliament, the Kauhanganui, and in 1892 a Kotahitanga (Māori unity) parliament was set up.

 The treaty in the 20th century

 In the 20th century Māori land continued to be sold, and was sometimes taken by the government for public works (as it had been from the 1860s).
 In the early 20th century leaders such as Āpirana Ngata introduced schemes to develop Māori land and the government began to support Māori farming ventures.
 Some fishing rights were acknowledged by the government in the 1920s.

-After the Second World War commemorations began at Waitangi on 6 February, and public awareness of the treaty grew.
+After the Second World War there were commemorations at Waitangi on 6 February each year, and public awareness of the treaty grew.
 In the 1970s and 1980s protests about Māori treaty rights became more common.